Cultural impact of BTS: South Korean economy

-Yung Duk Kim, vice president and chief operating officer of the Korea Creative Content Agency, stated that K-pop had "skyrocketed" since BTS' popularity surged and created jobs not only for BTS and it team but also other K-pop idols.
+"BTS effect" and corporate influence

 Various news outlets coined the term the "BTS effect" to refer to the commercial effects of BTS' influence, such as when KB Kookmin Bank savings accounts increased six-fold compared to the prior year after BTS' endorsement and when stock prices of entertainment companies in South Korea shot up for five days after BTS topped the U.S. Billboard 200.
 The effect was also observed when companies tied to BTS, such as Netmarble, NetMark, Soribada, Key Shares, GMP, Diffie, and Mattel, had their stocks rise.
 In October 2019, Mattel's international gross sales rose 10% to $721.7 million from the sales of dolls based on BTS.
 Data firm SM2 Networks estimated Hyundai Motor received KR₩ 600 billion ($502 million) in promotional results after commissioning BTS as their promotional models in 2018.
 The Bank of Korea Economic Statistics System stated that South Korea's balance of payments for music and entertainment reached $114.7 million in the first quarter of 2019, which it attributed to an improved relationship between China and South Korea and the breakout global success of BTS, particularly in North America.

+Tourism and live events

 Signed on as tourism ambassadors in 2017, the Seoul Metropolitan Government credited BTS for the recovery of Seoul's shrinking tourism industry following the 2016 THAAD controversy with China since it brought in an average of 790,000 tourists to Korea annually.
 In December 2018, the Hyundai Research Institute estimated that BTS was worth more than $3.67 billion to the Korean economy each year and attracted one in every thirteen foreigners who visited Korea.
 BTS' two day fan-meetings held in Seoul and Busan in June 2019 generated a total economic effect of ₩481 billion ($408 million) to both cities accounting for 1.6% of Busan's 2018 GDP, and 0.9% of Seoul's 2018 GDP.
 The three-day concert finale in Seoul for its Love Yourself World Tour in October 2019 was estimated to have an economic value of almost ₩1 trillion ($862 million) and brought in 187,000 foreign visitors to South Korea.